Clashes erupt again near flashpoint Jerusalem holy site | Law-Order

 Israeli police accused Palestinians of “defiling and desecrating” a holy site, while Palestinian officials accused Israel of trying to divide the sensitive holy site.
 “What happened in Al-Aqsa Mosque is a dangerous escalation, the repercussions of which are to be borne by the Israeli government alone,” said Nabil Abu Rdeneh, spokesman for Palestinian President Mahmoud Abbas.

-Video released by police showed small groups of youths throwing stones, as well as fireworks being fired from inside the mosque.

-Palestinians reported brief clashes with Israeli police just outside the mosque compound, while police said Palestinians had thrown stones at visiting tour buses outside the Old City, lightly wounding some passengers.
+Palestinians reported brief clashes with Israeli police just outside the mosque compound, while police said Palestinians had thrown stones at buses outside the Old City.
+Paramedics said five people riding in buses received treatment for minor injuries in the attacks.

 Police released a video showing a crowd of youths pelting a passing bus with stones just outside the Old City.
 Another video from the police, taken inside one of the buses, showed Jewish families sitting on the floor of the vehicle as it continued on its way.

+Israeli Prime Minister Naftali Bennett ordered additional security on public buses going to the Old City after a situation assessment with top defense officials.

+“We are working to calm things down on the one hand and are taking vigorous action against violent individuals on the other,” he said.

-The Palestinian Red Crescent medical service said 17 Palestinians were wounded, including five people who were hospitalised.
+The Palestinian Red Crescent medical service said 17 Palestinians were wounded, including five people who were hospitalized.
 Israeli police reported nine arrests.
 By midday, witnesses said police had moved out of the compound.

 Such practices have fuelled concerns among Palestinians that Israel is plotting to take over the Al-Aqsa Mosque compound or partition it.
 Israel strongly denies such claims, saying it is committed to protecting freedom of worship for all.